abatar1/SimpleFluentTester/README.md

    Elapsed total: 0,17370ms; Avg: 0,05790ms; Max: 0,12480ms [Iteration 2]
 ```

-Furthermore, for debugging purposes, it would be most convenient to select only the unsuccessful iteration:
+Furthermore, for debugging purposes, for the next run it would be most convenient to select only the unsuccessful test cases:

 ```csharp
  TestSuite.Setup()